Thank you for hosting Srinmo Khabda!

 Machik's Khabda is a global conversation.
 That means we'll be organizing Khabda gatherings in local communities world-wide.
 Venues will range from coffee shops and living rooms to campus dorms and restaurants.
 Some will be a group of friends gathering over afternoon tea, while others could be a potluck dinner or after-dinner drinks at a local watering-hole.
 Each local conversation will be unique, and we'll be looking forward to hearing about each one through the hashtag #machikkhabda on social media.
 See you there!

-To learn more about becoming a local Khabda host in your community, contact us at firstname.lastname@example.org or complete the host form.
+To learn more about becoming a local Khabda host in your community, contact us at firstname.lastname@example.org.